redwoudt/GameMap/README.md

 Hardening of the code has not been much of a focus yet and will only get a 5 now.

-To conclude then, I will rate the code around 7-8.
+To conclude then, I will rate the code around 7-8, with the note that this code will only be completed once hardening as improved.

 ## Future Work
 The following features can be added: